 How do you keep natural hair from drying out?

 It’s important to keep adding moisture to your hair often to keep it healthy and moisturized.
-I deep condition weekly, eat my greens, drink my water and try not to manipulate my hair too often.
+I deep condition weekly, eat my greens, drink my water, and try not to manipulate my hair too often.

 Your hair will also benefit from coverage at night time, away from the elements like air conditioning and cotton sheets.
-Use a satin pillowcase or satin night caps to keep your hair tucked away for the night, holding on to the moisture you’ve added to it and its own natural oils.
+Use a satin pillowcase or satin bonnet to keep your hair tucked away for the night, holding on to the moisture you’ve added to it and its own natural oils.